Set the password expiration policy for your organization

 Follow the steps below if you want to set user passwords to expire after a specific amount of time.

-In the Microsoft 365 admin center, go to the Security & privacy tab.
+In the Microsoft 365 admin center, go to the Org Settings tab.

-If you aren't a global admin or security admin, you won't see the Security & privacy option.
+If you aren't a global admin or security admin, you won't see this page.

 Type how often passwords should expire.
-Choose a number of days from 14 to 730.
+Choose a number of days from 14 to 730 and select Save.

 Password expiration notifications are no longer supported in the Microsoft 365 admin center and Microsoft 365 apps.